cyavictor88/mathmesh/README.md

 <h3>What this package does:</h3>

-given a latex math string, it returns its positions and indices (for babylon)  and vertices (for threejs bufferGeometry)
+Given a latex math string, returns its positions and indices (for babylonjs)  and vertices (for threejs bufferGeometry)

 ex: